 Effective 12 juin 2022, all travelers, including U.S. citizens and non-U.S. citizens arriving in the U.S. from international destinations, are no longer required to provide a negative COVID-19 test.
 It will not be necessary to show test results at the airport before returning to the U.S. Proof of vaccination status is still mandatory for foreign nationals visiting the U.S., but it will not be required for U.S. citizens and permanent residents.
 Most international hotels and resorts will no longer offer in-hotel testing to guests.
 See below for more details.

-Use Delta FlyReadySM to easily upload your required travel documents.
-Our interactive map and Where to Go Now page are great resources to use to help you decide your next travel destination, given the current and changing environment.
+Use Delta FlyReadySM, opens in a new window to easily upload your required travel documents.
+Our interactive map is an excellent resource to help you decide your next travel destination, given the current and changing environment.

 Need to know more?
 Call our vacation experts at 1-800-800-1504.

 - What is the updated policy regarding U.S. Inbound Travel Requirements?, Aller à la note de bas de page

 - What is considered fully vaccinated?, Aller à la note de bas de page

 - What vaccines are accepted?, Aller à la note de bas de page